-Trade and other receivables balance at December 31, 2021 primarily include amounts receivable for the consumer collection for December 2021 (\$12.8 million) and receivables for the Utility Payment Deferral Program (\$2.8 million).
-Amounts outstanding under the Utility Payment Deferral Program are collected through a rate rider approved by the AUC.
+Trade and other receivables balance at December 31, 2022 primarily include amounts receivable for the consumer collection for December 2022 (\$12.0 million) and receivables for Payments in Lieu of Tax (\$5.2 million).
+Amounts outstanding for the Utility Payment Deferral Program have been fully collected.